Compositeness of near-threshold $s$-wave resonances: Determination of

 \section{Determination of $\alpha_{0}$}

-Here we explain the detailed calculation of $\alpha_{0}$ in Eq.~(13).
-For the determination of $\alpha_{0}$, we use the ERE where the compositeness of resonances is pure imaginary ($\Re X=0$) as in Eq.~(7).
-From Figs.~\ref{fig:dominant} and \ref{fig:alphas}, with $\alpha>1$, the state with small $\Im X$ is interpretable, while the state becomes non-interpretable for large $\Im X$.
-In this case, the boundary of the interpretable region is determined by the condition $\mathcal{X} = 0$ in Eq.~\eqref{eq:X=0} which depends on $\alpha$.
-We want to determine $\alpha_{0}$ so that only narrow width resonances are interpretable and broad resonances are classified as non-interpretable.
-As seen in Eq.~(7), the width of the resonance is related to $\Im X$ in the ERE.
-Namely, once we specify the largest width of the interpretable resonances, we find the corresponding value of $X$ which lies on the boundary of the interpretable region in the complex $X$ plane.
-We then determine the relation between $\alpha$ and $X$ on the boundary from Eq.~\eqref{eq:X=0} as
+Here we explain the detailed calculation of $\alpha_{0}$ in Eq.~\eqref{eq:alpha-0}.
+For the determination of $\alpha_{0}$, we use the ERE where the compositeness of resonances is pure imaginary ($\Re X=0$) as shown in Eq.~\eqref{eq:X-ERE-theta}.
+From Fig.~\ref{fig:alphas}, with $\alpha>1$, the state with small $\Im X$ is interpretable, while the state becomes non-interpretable for large $\Im X$.
+In this case, the boundary of the interpretable region is determined by the condition $\mathcal{X} = 0$ in Eq.~\eqref{eq:X=0}, which depends on $\alpha$.
+The value of $\alpha_{0}$ is determined by requiring that only narrow-width resonances are interpretable and broad resonances are classified as non-interpretable.